Royal University of Phnom Penh

 In the face of current anthropogenic pressure (e.g. industrial building along/closed to aquatic and terrestrial natural ecosystem), global climate change and economic development, this PhD programme aims to build up a more grounded scientific-based applied biological science, e.g. ecological management, tissue culture, horticulture.
 Via this programme, PhD students will be trained with theoretical and applied approaches to the address the current pressure and needs.
 Furthermore, the candidates will be equipped with data-driven modelling approaches that will result in solid research findings that can be used as decision support tools and economic improvement.

-The PhD curriculum is a three-year programme.
-Students will be required to take several coursework for their first year or second year as needed based on their basic knowledge and skills for life science research.
-The PhD program consists of two stages.
+The PhD curriculum is a four-year program which consists of two stages.
 Students are evaluated at the end of each stage, and only those with adequate grades may proceed to the next stage.
+There will be ONE-year coursework and three year of research as below.

 |1).
 Oriented courses|